 This paper recommends the integration of information extraction and data mining as a methodology that will enable the robust creation and mining of knowledge bases-doing so by allowing explicit reasoning about both noisy observations, uncertain coreference, and the underlying objects.
-Specifically here we advocate (1) conditional-probability training to allow free use of arbitrary non-independent features of the input, (2) undirected graphical models to represent autocorrelation and arbitrary possibly cyclic dependencies, (3) approximate inference and parameter estimation can be performed in these large graphical models by structured approximations.
+Specifically here we advocate (1) conditional-probability training to allow free use of arbitrary non-independent features of the input, (2) undirected graphical models to represent autocorrelation and arbitrary possibly cyclic dependencies, (3) approximate inference and parameter estimation, performed in these large graphical models by structured approximations.
 Furthermore, we have presented correlation results demonstrating the robustness of conditionally-trained graph partitioning.

 Experimental results show significant improvements in coreference by using uncertainty information from extraction, and in extraction accuracy using results of coreference.
-Further gains are expected from current work in feature engineering that will take advantage of the flexibility allowed by conditional models, and with inference that "closes the loop" by repeatedly iterating between inference steps for extraction and coreference.
-Future plans include creating additional model structure for representing multiple entity types and the relations between them.
+Further gains are expected from work in feature engineering to take advantage of the flexibility allowed by conditional models, and with inference that "closes the loop" by repeatedly iterating between inference steps for extraction and coreference.
+Future plans include representation of multiple entity types and the relations between them.